Children’s Wellbeing Surveys Privacy Notice

 The survey is provided on a secure website created and managed by the researchers: ScotCen for primary schools and Ipsos Mori for secondary schools.

 This privacy notice explains how and why we collect data through the Children’s Wellbeing Surveys, how we use it and what we do to protect the information collected.

 Why has my child been chosen to take part in this survey?

-All pupils in P5-S4 within the Scottish local authority areas participating will be asked to complete the surveys.
-The information from the surveys will enable communities to make better-informed decisions about the services for children.
+All pupils in P5-S4 within the Scottish local authority areas participating in RCS will be asked to complete the surveys.
+The information from the surveys will enable communities to make better-informed decisions about services for children.

 Who is collecting the data?

 The Scottish Government is the data controller for the Children’s Wellbeing Surveys and the linked survey and administrative dataset.

 ScotCen Social Research, an independent research organisation (more information about ScotCen can be accessed here: www.scotcen.org.uk), are the data processors for the primary school pupil survey.